Lisa and the Devil (1973)

 REVIEWED BY: Dr Lenera, Official HCF Critic

-Tourist Lisa Reiner wanders away from her tour group in Toledo and in a shop encounters a man named Leandro who is purchasing a dummy and a carousel Lisa attempted to buy.
-Due to his resemblance to the portrait of the devil in a fresco she has just seen, Lisa flees, only to be confronted by the man whose dummy Leandro was buying.
-He says she’s someone else, then falls from a flight of stairs to his death.
-When she fails to find her way back to the tour group, she takes refuge with a couple and their driver, who agree to help Lisa get to her hotel, but their car breaks down in front of a crumbling mansion, where Lisa discovers Leandro works as the butler and the Countess’s son thinks she’s Elena, his lost love….
+Lisa Reiner wanders away from her tour group in Toledo and in a shop encounters a man named Leandro who’s purchasing a dummy and a carousel Lisa also attempted to buy.
+Due to his resemblance to the portrait of the Devil in a fresco she’s just seen, Lisa flees, only to be confronted by the man whose dummy Leandro was buying.
+He recognises her and calls her Elena, then falls down a flight of stairs to his death.
+She becomes lost and is picked up by a car containing Francis and Sophia Lehar and their driver George.
+They agree to take Lisa to her hotel, but then their car breaks down in front of a crumbling mansion, a place where Leandro is the butler, and where the Countess’s son Maximilian also thinks she’s Elena, his lost love….

-Lisa And The Devil is to me Mario Bava’s masterpiece, the film where all his filmmaking skills combined with all his personal obsessions combine to be a beautiful tone-poem of love and death that is also a great movie full-stop, perhaps the most perfect melding of the horror film with the art-house film.
-Though the more I think about it it seems like in part a far more complex variant on that cheapie creepie classic Carnival Of Souls, it’s one of those films that doesn’t operate on a rational level and, even if you work much of it out, there is still a lot that isn’t explained.
-One can pick up bits and pieces, and eventually get some kind of picture of the whole thing, but certain aspects remain shrouded in mystery, which makes it all the more enticing to some of us, who are frequently drawn back to its mysteries, it’s morbid romanticism, it’s feel of a ‘waking dream’, it’s meta-physical leanings, though it’s certainly Bava’s oddest and most defiantly un-commercial work, and films like this often fail to do well at the box office.
+Lisa And The Devil is to me Mario Bava’s masterpiece, the film where all his filmmaking skills combined with a summing up of his themes to make a beautiful tone-poem of love and death that’s also a great movie full-stop, perhaps the most perfect melding of the horror film with the art-house film.
+Though the more I think about it it seems like in part a far more complex variant on that cheapie creepie classic Carnival Of Souls, it’s one of those films that doesn’t operate on a rational level and, even if you work much of it out, there’s still a lot that isn’t explained.
+One can pick up bits and pieces, and eventually get some kind of picture of the whole thing, but certain aspects remain shrouded in ambiguity and questions, which makes it all the more enticing to some of us, who are frequently drawn back to its mysteries, its morbid romanticism, its feel of a “waking dream”, its meta-physical leanings – though it’s certainly Bava’s oddest and most defiantly un-commercial work, and films like this often fail to do well at the box office.
 In fact, Lisa And The Devil was treated in an abominable way by its producer Alfredo Leone, the story of its virtual destruction one of the saddest accounts of art being ruined for commerciality in the history of cinema, though it does have a happy ending of sorts.
 Yet it seems to me that this “happy ending of sorts” has overshadowed another issue that surprisingly few seem to have noticed; the fact that the supposedly complete original version which has been available for around 30 years is not complete, nor is it the original version.
 Now the film is so incredible that thirty or so seconds of footage deleted and substituted hardly causes it any harm.
 But I do believe that this is something that more folks should be aware of, and the mystery about it.

-Lisa And The Devil’s beguiling titles show the face of Savalas in front of the frame of a bed which shows up in several Bava productions, then a deck of cards on which the film’s other characters are revealed.
-The film actually tells you partly what it’s about there and then, and you can’t help but notice that a painting of the devil on a wall has a distinct resemblance to Savalas, but of course it’s easy to forget that with the almost surreal weirdness that follows.
+Lisa And The Devil’s beguiling titles show the face of Savalas in front of the frame of a bed which shows up in several Bava productions, then a deck of tarot cards on which the film’s other characters are revealed.
+The film actually tells you partly what it’s about there and then, and you can’t help but notice that a painting of the devil on a wall has a distinct resemblance to Savalas.
 Lisa wonders off and encounters Savalas, now called Leandro, in a shop buying a dummy.
 Running away, Lisa is then approached by the actual person who the dummy was of and accidently kills him.
-Bava’s camera zooms in on the man’s broken pocket watch – glass smashed out, hour and minute hands crossed – as an omen suggesting that time is no longer a certainty in this story.
-She tries to return to where she started, and it’s all quite eerie what with the subtly chilling scoring and the sound of sobbing as she gets hopelessly lost in the [very creepy, despite the daylight] back passages of the town.
+Bava’s camera zooms in on the man’s broken pocket watch – glass smashed out, hour and minute hands crossed – as an omen suggesting that time is no longer a certainty here.
+She tries to return to where she started, and it’s all quite eerie what with the subtly chilling scoring as she gets hopelessly lost in the [very creepy, despite the daylight] back passages of the town.
 Eventually it’s night-time, and Lisa seems to have gone into a different time, or even different dimension, as she’s picked up and driven to a strange old mansion where things get even odder.
-While a love triangle forms involving the driver of the car she was in and the man and wife in the car, where editing and looks are all that’s needed to convey to us that Sophie Lehar is cheating on her older husband Francis with their driver George, and Francis knows.
-Lisa soon finds herself in a bizarre triangle of her own when Maximilliam, the son of the Countess, thinks she’s his long lost girlfriend, and the man she seemingly killed also turns up to say she’s his.
-And what’s with Leandro now being the butler, or the mysterious unseen sobbing person locked away in a room, or Lisa’s seeming remembrances of a past life involving the two men, or the dummies who sometimes turn into people and vice versa?
+Bava’s mastery of cinema can be shown in the scene in the car, where editing and looks are all that’s needed to convey to us that Sophie Lehar is cheating on her older husband Francis with their driver George, and Francis knows.
+Lisa soon finds herself in a bizarre triangle of her own when Maximilian, the son of the Countess, thinks she’s his long lost girlfriend, and then Carlo, the man she seemingly killed earlier, also turns up to say she’s her husband.
+And what’s with Leandro now being the butler, or the mysterious unseen sobbing person locked away in a room, or Lisa’s seeming remembrances of a past life involving the two men, or all this stuff about dummies?

-It’s all very confusing for a first time viewer [though I still haven’t worked everything out even now], but I remember absolutely loving the spell the film was casting on that first viewing back in 1983.
-Sometimes it doesn’t matter if you don’t understand what’s happening in a film – what’s more important is that you’re enjoying it.
-Many horror fans dislike the very slow pacing, Bava seeming to dwell for ages on scenes which could be over very quickly, but much of the heavy atmosphere would be lost if he’d shortened them.
+It’s all very confusing for a first time viewer [I still haven’t worked everything out even now], but I remember absolutely loving the spell the film was casting on that first viewing back in 1983.
+Sometimes it doesn’t matter if you don’t understand what’s happening in a film – what’s more important is that you’re into it.
+The pacing is undoubtedly very slow in the first half, Bava seeming to dwell for ages on scenes which could be over very quickly, but much of the heavy atmosphere would be lost if he’d shortened them.
 There are few scenes which get closer to the death-obsessed morbidity of the Gothic then when Maximilian takes a piece of cake upstairs and goes through a literal Looking Glass into a dark room where he talks to what seems like it could be a coprse; Carlo Savinas’s music here is especially well judged, sombre chords being passed about by the strings while Morricone’s favourite wordless female singer Edda D’ Orso wails most hauntingly.
-We do eventually get some memorably brutal killings like a repeated running over by car and a bludgeoning where the blood goes all over the camera lens.
+We do eventually get some giallo-style stalking and killing like a repeated running over by car and a bludgeoning where the blood goes all over the camera lens.
 Bava mostly goes more for beauty and sadness then typical horror devices though.
-There’s a lengthy scene of necrophilia where the dead woman is being made love to in a bed [the same one that featured in Black Sabbath and A Hatchet For A Honeymoon] beside a skeleton, and, instead of being horrific and disgusting, it’s a sequence of intense morbid romanticism set to Rodrigo’s gorgeous Concerto per Aranjuez which is the most appropriate backing one can imagine.
-Then you have what is one of the single most gorgeous shots in the history of the cinema, the viewer being treated, in soft-focus, to a sublimely beautiful shot of autumnal vegetation covering the house.
+The climactic necrophilia scene may also take place beside a skeleton, but, instead of being horrific and disgusting, it’s a sequence of intense morbid romanticism set to the Concerto per Aranjuez which is the most appropriate backing one can imagine.
+Then you have what’s one of the single most gorgeous shots in the history of the cinema, the viewer being treated, in soft-focus, to the sublimely beautiful sight of autumnal vegetation covering the house.
 The story could have ended here and almost did, the cheeky finale added late in the day.

 Of course being a Bava film Lisa And The Devil is full of unforgettable shots.
 A couple kissing reflected in the mirror of a make-up box is a trippy blur of strange shapes.
 Spilled red wine on the dining room floor shimmers almost translucently until we can see a reflected face in it, similar to a shot in Hercules And The Haunted World in a film which is full of references to Bava’s past work, such as a dripping tap ala The Drop Of Water, yet is still so unique that it never comes anywhere near seeming like a Greatest Hits package.
-There’s s actually less darkness than usual, and less games of light with colours such as blue and pink.
-Bava may have had less input than usual into the photography, He’s oddly happy to stage much of the action in bright surroundings – even night-time scenes somehow seem to glow – and emphasise both the majesty and decay of his primary location rather than set up weird and wonderful colour schemes of his own, but this film still looks magnificent throughout, Bava and Paniagua constantly finding new ways to make something look unusual or interesting.
+There’s s actually less darkness than usual and less games of light with colours such as blue and pink.
+Bava may have had less input than usual into the photography, He’s oddly happy to stage much of the action in bright surroundings – even night-time scenes somehow seem to glow – and emphasise both the majesty and decay of his primary location rather than set up weird and wonderful colour schemes of his own, but Paniagua, whose use of soft focus certainly enhances the dreamy mood, is constantly finding new ways to make something look unusual or interesting.
 There’s something off-kilter about virtually every scene, with small details helping to give the proceedings a dream-like feel even if you don’t notice them, while the camera, which also loves to alight on statues before we cut to another scene, tends to adopt an observing distance or slowly circle round its characters.
-In fact, the film is full of emphasised circles [notice, for example, how many times we are shown the figures in a musical box going round and round – not to mention the shots where the characters are slowly moving, looking just like said figures., being propelled along rather moving by themselves.
+In fact, the film is full of emphasised circles – notice, for example, how many times we are shown the figures in a musical box going round and round – not to mention the shots where the characters are slowly moving, looking just like said figures., being propelled along rather moving by themselves.

 Is Sommer an unsatisfying Lisa?
 It’s hard to say, seeing as Lisa herself is hard to pin down.
 Rarely pro-active, she has to suffer for the sins of her past incarnation[s] which essentially wrecked a household, and the script doesn’t allow us to feel her great tragedy.
 As written, Sommer does okay in the part even if she doesn’t really have a character to play.
-Savina’s music score is such an important ingredient in Lisa And The Devil, elegant, gorgeous and uncanny without really ever becoming typical horror film music.
-His lovely Ennio Morricone-like piece with D’ Orso again, and a music box tune, are both based on the Concerto per Aranjuez but in a tasteful manner so it seems like a natural development of the piece rather than tacky plagiarisation, is a lovely creation and it’s a great tragedy of film music that the soundtrack remains unavailable, though for a while the film wasn’t exactly available either, but it eventually turned up.
-It still seem destined to remain a bit obscure, the kind of film that will usually be ignored by the snobby art-house critic who will jump over anything by someone like Federico Fellini and ignore stuff from people like Bava because they mostly worked in often disreputable genres like horror, yet is often just as a work of art.
-By contrast, horror fans, because the genre can result in such different work and so much experimentation, are often some of the most open-minded film-lovers you can get, so are often more willing to embrace such films.
-A while back, I reviewed Death In Venice, regarded by many as a great work of art.
+Savina’s music score is such an important ingredient in Lisa And The Devil; elegant, gorgeous and uncanny without really ever becoming typical horror film music.
+The two major themes – a lovely Ennio Morricone-like piece with D’ Orso again, and a music box tune, are both based on the Concerto per Aranjuez but come across more like natural variations than lazy plagiarising.
+The moody suspense material is varied enough to make for a fine listen when the soundtrack, seemingly lost for many years, finally got a proper release early 2022 – which is sort of appropriate considering the film it supports.
+It still seem destined to remain a bit obscure, to be ignored by snobby art-house types who will salivate over anything by someone like Federico Fellini and ignore stuff from people like Bava because they mostly worked in often disreputable genres like horror, yet which is often just as worthy of being treated with respect.
+By contrast, horror fans, because the genre can result in such widely different work, are often some of the most open-minded film-lovers you can get, so are often more willing to embrace such films.
+I once reviewed Death In Venice, regarded by many as a great work of art.
 Lisa And The Devil is just as worthy of being called one.